- 1 Ways to Do it Right

 2. Dust, dust, dust

 Truth be told, not many of us go for the dusting part.
 However, dusting is one of the surest ways to protect wood furniture.
 Airborne particles may form a layer on wood, scratching the surface of wood furniture.
 When you’re dusting regularly, the risk for the buildup is low.
-A soft cloth (cloth diaper, some old cotton T-shirt or microfiber) is going to help you reduce the risk for scratching.
+A soft cloth (cloth diaper, some old cotton T-shirt or microfiber) is going to help you reduce the risk of scratching.

 Lambswool dusters are handy for decorating the difficult to reach places or the carvings as they collect and hold dust efficiently.
 Pay extra attention to the bentwood as dust may build up even faster than with other pieces of furniture.